-The culminating academic experience for students in Recreation, Sport and Tourism is a semester-long internship that provides students the opportunity to apply knowledge and skills gained from classes to a professional environment.
+The culminating academic experience for undergraduate students in Recreation, Sport and Tourism at UIUC is a semester-long internship that provides students the opportunity to apply knowledge and skills gained from the classroom and coursework to a professional environment.

-In consultation with the internship coordinator, an internship agency is selected that represents a match between the students’ academic preparation and their career goals.
-This formal, guided, learning experience is supervised simultaneously by the agency supervisor and University internship coordinator.
+In consultation with the RST Internship and Engagement Coordinator, an internship agency is selected that represents a match between the students’ academic preparation and their career goals.
+This formal, guided, learning experience is supervised simultaneously by the agency supervisor and RST Internship Coordinator.
 The diversity of the recreation, sport and tourism industries is reflected by the types of agencies where students have completed successful internships, including convention and visitor bureaus, collegiate and professional athletic departments and teams, park districts and departments, corporate employee recreation programs, cruise ships, and state and national parks.
 Benefits of the internship, in addition to the application and refinement of job specific knowledge and skills, include the development of professional relationships, the opportunity to discover professional strengths and areas of needed growth, and an enhanced depth and breadth of understanding of the industry.

 RST 485 Internship

-For information about required materials and internship opportunities see the RST Career Opportunity Board on Compass, the RST 480 Compass page, and flyers posted at the RST Academic Advising office (Huff 130) and the Internship Coordinator office (Huff 237).
+For information about required materials and internship opportunities see the RST Career Opportunity Board on Canvas, the RST 480 Canvas page, and flyers posted at the RST Academic Advising office (Huff 129) and the Internship Coordinator office (Huff 237).

 All RST undergraduate students may participate in a RST 280 qualified internship.
 Internship job descriptions and internship offers for RST 280 will be reviewed at any time during the semester.
 See Course information below and in Course Explorer.

-Submit all internship job descriptions to the RST Internship Coordinator Terri Daniels at firstname.lastname@example.org for approval and entrance into the course.
+Submit all internship job descriptions to the RST Internship Coordinator Mike Raycraft at firstname.lastname@example.org for approval and entrance into the course.

 YMCA of the Rockies